sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Lockup.md

 - Does not revert if one of the ids points to a lockup stream that is not active or is active but not cancelable.
 - This function will attempt to call a hook on either the sender or the recipient of each stream.
 Requirements:
-- Each stream id in `streamIds` must point to an active lockup.
-- `msg.sender` must be either the sender or the recipient of the stream (also known as the owner of the NFT) of every stream.
-- Each stream must be cancelable.
 - The call must not be a delegate call.
+- `msg.sender` must be either the sender or the recipient of each stream (a.k.a the owner of the NFT)

 ```solidity
 function cancelMultiple(uint256[] calldata streamIds) external;